WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 decision (and metadata) from the report, which has its own important metadata that should not be confused with the moderation decision metadata.

+Additional, the "Bulk moderation actions" implementation plan that is also part of this project would have a good use case for this, with separate action types.
+When moderating all works from a particular creator, for example, we wouldn't need to generate reports for each of the works and action them, just a single `ModerationDecision` for each work with an appropriate action and consequence.
+This avoids need to create "fabricated" reports for bulk moderation actions that wouldn't have reports in the first place. _This is just a suggested additional use case and is not a specific implementation detail for that plan.
+The actual plan can and probably will have additional considerations beyond this._

 It will have the following columns:

 - `id` - basic auto-incrementing id